IPP 2 – Use and Disclosure

 An ordinary person, although not expert in government administration, would reasonably expect that to put their name to a petition that is to be circulated throughout the community to gather more signatures, with a view to having the petition tabled at a public meeting, would result in the disclosure of any personal information they elect to put on the petition.

 Only in the rarest of circumstances, such as a petition by persons who all have a particular illness petitioning for better health services, will disclosure not be appropriate.
 In the example given of illness, to disclose would reveal more about a person than just their name and address.
-In such cases it might be appropriate to keep private the actual names and addresses while disclosing the subject matter of the petition itself.
+In such cases it might be appropriate to keep private the actual names and addresses while disclosing the subject matter of the petition itself.13

 The nature of the organisation

-The type of organisation using and disclosing the personal information will have a bearing upon how reasonable it is to expect the particular use or disclosure.
+The type of organisation using and disclosing the personal information will affect how reasonable it is to expect the particular use or disclosure.
 In Case Study 2B above, the organisation publishing the petition online was a local council, an organisation that facilitates public discussion of various matters important to the community.
 For example, the reasonableness of the disclosure in Case Study 2B can be contrasted with the publication of a petition by a private organisation that does not have such a role in the democratic process.